 When cheese curds are fresh, the proteins in the cheese are relatively tough, and the friction of the protein rubbing against your teeth causes the tell-tale squeak.
 Over time, calcium causes the proteins to soften, which is why even curds that are just a few days old may no longer be squeaky.

 Okay…so I’m supposed to eat them raw?

 Not necessarily!
 A squeaky cheese curd is a thing of beauty, but we all know there’s one surefire way to make anything better: deep fry it!
-Battered and fried cheese curds are a staple of bars, festivals, fairs and pretty much everywhere else in Milwaukee.
+Battered and deep fried cheese curds are a staple of bars, festivals, fairs, and pretty much everywhere else in Milwaukee.
 They’re popularly dipped in ranch, marinara, ketchup…the possibilities are endless!

 Sounds great!
 Where can I get a basket of these?

 Where can’t you get cheese curds in Milwaukee is probably a better question!
 You’ll find curds on the appetizer menu at many local bars and restaurants, but here are a few recommendations for great places to try this local classic:

 - Clock Shadow Creamery: Get it straight from the source for the ultimate in squeaky cheese.
 If you want to take a tour, try to come on Wednesday or Friday morning…that’s when they make the curds!

 - Wisconsin Cheese Mart: Order some fried curds for here at the on-site Uber Tap Room, then pick up a few packages to take home with you.

 - Lakefront Brewery: Served in the brewery's German-style beer hall, these curds are dipped in a beer batter from Lakefront’s own Eastside Dark, a Bavarian dark lager.